Finding a Top Financial Advisor Firm in Madison, Wisconsin

 Christopher Rich and Elaine Rich founded the firm in 2003 and remain the sole owners.
 They serve as wealth advisors and are both certified financial planners (CFPs).
 Christopher is the firm’s chief compliance officer and has worked in the financial services industry since 1993.
 Elaine has worked in personal finance and investment management since 1997.
 She’s been featured in Family Money Magazine and Wisconsin Women Magazine.

 They have five additional employees, including another CFP and four support staff members.
 The firm does not have a chartered financial advisor (CFA), a credential commonly found at investment management firms.

 When working with EnRich, you choose between three levels of partnerships: full, strategic or portfolio management.
 A full partnership consists of financial planning and investment management.
 You’ll need a minimum of $250,000, and the firm will manage at least 80% of available assets.
 This combined service is what the firm calls Family CFO.
 EnRich sees it as taking care of the holistic financial picture of an individual or family.

 A strategic partnership consists of financial planning only.
 You’ll pay a flat annual retainer fee, but you will not be subject to the $250,000 minimum.
 This is best for those without enough funds to invest or those who want advice from the firm but not active investment management.

 The last option is just investment management by itself.
 You’ll need at least $250,000 for this option.
 The portfolio management option is best if you don’t require financial planning.

 Financial Wealth Management

-This fee-based firm was founded in 2006 and has $218 million in assets under management.
-Financial Wealth Management (FWM) has three advisors, tying it for second-fewest number of advisors with Enrich Financial Partners (No. 9).
+This fee-based firm was founded in 2006 and has more than $100 million in assets under management.
+Financial Wealth Management (FWM) has three advisors.

 Financial Wealth Management Background